Blow to Super Eagles as 8 Nigeria-eligible players named in England squad

 Blow for Super Eagles As Nwaneri Among 8 Nigeria-Eligible Players Invited to England Squad

-- Eight Nigeria-eligible players, including Emerson Nwaneri have been named in England U16 squad
+- Eight Nigeria-eligible players, including Emerson Nwaneri, have been named in the England U16 squad

 - Nwaneri joins Mishel Nduka, Shadrach Ekiugbo, Joshua Abe and Vincent Joseph among the Nigerians in the squad